lokeshnaik-01/spring/README.md

   - it makes code harder to unit test
   - Inject dependencies by setting Field values on your class directly (even private fields)
   - Accomplished by `Java Reflection`

+# Qualifiers
+  - `@Qualifier` specify the bean id with name as class but first character lower-case
+  - in arguments we pass the bean id as `Qualifier`